Academic Progress Policy

 Satisfactory Academic Progress Policy

 Federal regulations require Framingham State University (FSU) to develop and apply a consistent and reasonable standard of academic progress.
-Schools are required to measure academic progress by evaluating both grade point average (GPA) and pace of completion.
+Schools are required to measure academic progress by evaluating grade point average (GPA), pace of completion, and maximum time frame.
 The following standards apply to any student receiving federal or state financial aid.

 Students must meet FSU academic standards by earning a cumulative grade point average (GPA) of 1.70 until they have passed 8 course credits (32 semester hours), and a cumulative GPA of 2.00 after that, or after four semesters (excluding winter intercession but including summer courses) at FSU (whichever comes first).

 The maximum time frame for completing an undergraduate degree is 150% of the published length of the program, as measured by credits (including transfer credits).
 To ensure that students meet this requirement, schools must measure how many courses students complete against how many they attempt.
 To be making satisfactory academic progress at FSU, students must successfully complete 67% of the courses attempted.
 This is a cumulative measurement, and the number of courses attempted and earned will be reviewed at the end of each year at the conclusion of the spring semester.